Detection is the wrong question.

 * Detection disguised as process recording. *

-These tools require invasive permissions that open up students' private files, allowing professors to observe how a document was written.
-They surface limited analytics.
-But they read document content, transmit it to vendor servers, and in some cases apply the same probabilistic classification they claim to replace — just earlier in the process.
-The relationship is top-down by design.
+A different approach, but the institution's exposure increases rather than decreases.
+These tools require invasive permissions to read document content, transmit it to vendor servers, and in some cases apply the same probabilistic classification they claim to replace — just earlier in the process.
 The student has no artifact, no agency, and may not know they're being observed.
+The institution inherits a new data relationship: student work flowing through a third-party vendor, stored on vendor infrastructure, governed by vendor terms.

 The student documents their own writing process and submits a verified record alongside their work.
 The institution receives evidence the student created — not a score a vendor produced.
-No student content touches Signet's servers.
-No perpetual license to student work is granted.
-No probabilistic judgment is made about AI use, or anything else.

 Reduced exposure.
 Stronger evidence.
-Zero new risk.
+No new risk.

-Zero false positive liability.
+No false positive liability.

 FERPA-clean by architecture.